martinchernyavskiy/Notes/CS/Hardware/ECE 252/Simple Programs with LC-3 Operate Instructions.md

 - Use assembler directives
 - List out assembly instructions, indented
 - Make sure to not make obvious commenting for each line, instead comment where necessary to explain the WHY
-- Surround the instructions into a
+- Surround the instructions with unconditional branch instruction so that they repeat forever (START for line before first instruction, BR START for a line before .END)